Courage to Speak® Drug Prevention Education Programs

 - Effective at increasing knowledge and perceptions of harm regarding alcohol, tobacco, and other drugs (ATOD).

-- Had a significant effect on parental communication about the dangers of drugs.
+- Significant effect on parental communication about the dangers of drugs.

-- Had beneficial effects on increasing intent to avoid alcohol, tobacco, or other drugs.
+- Beneficial effects on increasing intent to avoid alcohol, tobacco, and other drugs.

 Dubay Horton: Courage to Speak Drug Prevention Program Grades 4-6

-- Increased coping strategies and assets to avoid use of ATOD.
+- Increased coping strategies and assets to avoid use.

 Yale University: Courage to Speak Drug Prevention Program Middle School

-- Statistically significant increases in youth’s communication with parents about substance use.
+- Significant increases in youth’s communication with parents about substance use.

 Yale University: Courage to Speak – Courageous Parenting 101®

-- Statistically significant increases in parent’s general communication with their child.
+- Significant increases in general communication with their child.